It’s no secret that email anxiety is a real thing. If you have experienced any of the following:

-If you want to further streamline the link between your inbox and task management, a feature of Mailbutler we frequently use to stay on top of our to-do list is Email to Tasks:
+If you want to further streamline the link between your inbox and task management, a feature of Mailbutler we frequently use to stay on top of our to-do list is Tasks:

 2. Set up email rules that automatically filter your emails

 Another common problem is not knowing how to prioritize on incoming emails.
-Setting up filter/labels can help you identify emails that should catch your eye – and attention – more than everything else.
+Setting up filters and labels can help you identify emails that should catch your eye – and attention – more than everything else.

 For example if you work in sales or PR, it might be a good idea to set up a list of your most important clients and contacts so that incoming emails have a different color or look.